Its population: 4,095,140

 National Day: December 1, (1958 - proclamation of the republic) Constitution:

-passed by referendum 29 December 1994; adopted 7 January 1995
+passed by referendum 29 December 1994; adopted 7 January 1995 Natural

 productions: diamond mining, sawmills, breweries, textiles, footwear,